 3) Tense Shoulders

-Then during a free Tai Chi class one of the instructors told me to relax my shoulders.
+Then during a free Tai Chi class, one of the instructors told me to relax my shoulders.
 I thought they were already relaxed, but I was wrong.
 They were raised up unconsciously as my “natural posture.”
-Now whenever I catch my shoulders raised, I take a deep breath and relax them as I breathe out.
-Much less tension.
+Now, whenever I catch my shoulders raised, I take a deep breath and relax them as I breathe out.
+Try it.
+You’ll feel the tension melt away.

 4) Shallow Breathing